 - – If the rotor is spinning, it is creating electricity.
 How much electricity depends on other factors like wind density, relative humidity, and elevation above sea level.
 WindStax come in several configurations designed to work best in your location and your power needs.

-- - Higher elevations are great but we have found some good wind areas on lakefronts, ocean or bay fronts, valleys, and particularly river valleys in many Class 2 locations.
+- – Higher elevations are great but we have found some good wind areas on lakefronts, ocean or bay fronts, valleys, and particularly river valleys.

 - – Contact us and we will provide a free wind analysis of your site.

-- - We also have a remote weather station program available whereby we install pre-programmed equipment to record wind and weather data over time.
+- – We also have a remote weather station program available whereby we install pre-programmed equipment to record wind and weather data over time.
 Installation is simple and live data is sent to us remotely over the Internet.
-With this program we can project wind power very accurately for your location.
+With this service we can project wind power very accurately for your location.
 Sorry, we do not have a loaner program for weather stations.

 12. How noisy are they?